 4. Keep it Timeless

 The best way to use your online teachings is to turn them into automatic lead and revenue machines.
-In other words, any webinar you develop should ultimately be loaded into automated webinar software so that you can share it over and over again.
-This will yield more potential leads, and hopefully as a result, more income.
+In other words, any event and instant teleseminar you develop should ultimately be loaded into automated webinar software.
+This will give you automated events, as well as unlimited recordings, that you can share over and over again, yield more potential leads, and hopefully as a result, more income.

-To keep it timeless, there are a few things you should omit from your presentation including:
+To keep your instant teleseminar timeless, there are a few things you should omit from your presentation including:

 - Dates and times